Process and methods

 NICE may use a range of different methods to raise awareness of the guideline.
 These include standard approaches such as:

 publicising the guideline through NICE's newsletter and alerts

-issuing a press release or briefing as appropriate, posting news articles on the NICE website, using social media channels, and publicising the guideline within NICE.
+issuing a press release as appropriate, posting news articles and blogs on the NICE website, using social media channels, and promoting the guideline within NICE.

 NICE may also use other means of raising awareness of the guideline – for example, training programmes, conferences, implementation workshops, NICE field team support and other speaking engagements.
 Some of these may be suggested by committee members (particularly members affiliated to organisations for people using services and carer organisations).
 Each guideline is different and activities for raising awareness will vary depending on the type and content of the guideline.

-The media relations team may set up interviews or filming with committee members ahead of the guideline launch or on the day itself.
+The media relations team may set up interviews or filming with committee members.
+This can be done ahead of the guideline launch, or on the day itself.
 NICE can make good use of case studies or experts to illustrate or explain the guideline recommendations.
 They help to give context to the guideline, explain why the work has been carried out and can illustrate where recommendations have already been put in place or where lessons have been learned.
 Information may be provided to the media under embargo until the launch date for the guideline.
-Committee members should ensure that NICE is made aware of any press enquiries they receive before the guideline is launched, and should not answer them without involvement of the media relations team.
+Committee members and guideline developers should ensure that NICE is made aware of any press enquiries they receive before the guideline is launched, and should not answer them without the involvement of the media relations team.

 A guideline launch is usually accompanied by activity on social media which may include graphics, animations, videos and quotes from key committee members or NICE directors.
 In most cases, this work will be prepared ahead of the launch.